clublettreurs/cure-script/config/docs/en/73-secrets-of-気-気になる-気にする-気がする-気に入る-etc.md

 ![](../media/image969.webp)

-And if you do have any doubts about the nature of the five main logical particles, I do recommend that you watch this video on the subject *(Lesson 8b)*, because it is the very foundation of Japanese.
+And if you do have any doubts about the nature of the five main logical particles, I do recommend that you watch this video on the subject<sup>[[8b]](./8b-particles-explained.md)</sup>, because it is the very foundation of Japanese.
 If you're fuzzy about the logical particles, then you're fuzzy about Japanese, period.

 All right.
 So what is <code>気</code>? <code>気</code> comes from Chinese.